 Conceptualized as venues encouraging us to “be creative” in our messaging, blogs offer the freedom to manipulate information so that it’s no longer necessarily true.
 Therefore, it’s best to stick with the established, influential bloggers who don’t tolerate exaggerations and mistruths.
 There are many benefits to connecting with these writers – chiefly: Once the blogger gets to know you and your clients, she may choose to publish your content in her established outlet.
 From there, other influential bloggers may pick you up as well.

 According to the PRSA Code of Ethics, social media platforms offer an exchange of information in an open system with billions of regular users.
 That means that if you don’t strategically develop your social media guidelines and execution plan, you put yourself at risk for amplifying any ethical mistakes.

 Ethics in PR must begin with the individual.
 PR practitioners’ clients often place them in a quandary: We face the dilemma of having to choose between loyalty to your team and employing the questionable ethics that course of action appears to demand.
 The fact is that demonstrating ethics that are completely above reproach is the best way to prove our loyalty to you because you will actually benefit in the long run.

 PR done right is a lot of work, and to devalue that work by straying past the line of verisimilitude is a travesty.
 Strong ethics are without a doubt the best and smartest use of your PR dollar.
-Axia Public Relations offers a free downloadable e-book explaining how to maximize your PR investment, packed with above-board tips for giving your brand a boost beyond compare.
+Axia Public Relations offers a downloadable e-book explaining how to maximize your PR investment, packed with above-board tips for giving your brand a boost beyond compare.
 Download the guide today – it’s never too late to start!